cfoust/cy/pkg/cy/api/docs-input.md

 - `:full` (boolean): If true, occupy the entire screen.
 - `:reverse` (boolean): Display from the top of the screen (rather than the bottom.)
 - `:animated` (boolean): Enable and disable background animation.
+- `:single` (boolean): If true, accept only a single character and return immediately when any printable character is typed, without requiring the user to press Enter.